 - Who will approve the submission

-- When will the paper be made public on PMC (embargoes must be under 12 months)
+- When the paper is to be made public on PMC (embargoes must be under 12 months)

 Individual copyright agreements can take many forms.
-You should consult your institution’s legal counsel to see if it has any specific policies or contract addendums.
+You should consult your institution’s legal counsel to see if it has any specific policies or contract addenda.
 TMC researchers can contact:

 - UT-HSC: The Office of Academics and Research Affairs